-Are you looking to add that special golf ball to your bag?
+Are you looking for that special golf ball to help you improve your handicap?

-- Thinking of lowering your handicap and seeing an improvement in your entire game.
-You want better gear to be a part of this process?
+- Trying to lower your handicap and find an improvement in your entire game.

-3. You are excited about your game and would like to keep investing in it.
-Golf balls are next on that list.
+3. You're excited about playing the game and would just like to keep on investing in it.
+Golf balls are your next item on the list.

-Either way, we have got you covered.
 This article is written with 20 handicappers in mind.
-We have to try and tested some of the best golf balls on the market to see what would be the most suitable one for the level that you are currently playing.
+We've tried and tested some of the best golf balls on the market to see what would be the most suitable one for the level of player you are at the moment.

 In A Hurry?

-We cannot all be keen readers of long blocks of text about golf balls.
-Fortunately, you do not have to do it.
+We can't all be keen readers of long blocks of text about golf balls.

 They provide you with great distance off the tee.
 This is courtesy of improved aerodynamic technology that enhances ball flight.
 As a 20 handicapper, you will benefit from the high rate of forgiveness that you will get on slices and mis-hits.